Deltawerks/starprint/README.md

 **The Star Citizen 3D Print Asset Extractor**

 StarPrint is a tool designed to extract clean, printable 3D models from Star Citizen game files.
-It focuses on **personal items** like armor, weapons, gadgets, and decorations - outputting clean `.obj` files ready for your slicer.
+It focuses on **personal items** like armor, weapons, gadgets, and decorations - outputting clean `.obj` files.

 > **Status:** Alpha/Testing
 > **Focus:** 3D Printing (No textures, no animation, minimal cleaning required)